HookyQR/ltsr/README.md

   * `keyName = 'key'`: Otherwise.
   * `valueName = 'value'`

+`render.raw(file)` may be used to render the template without interpolation, useful for including javascript files which have string templates in them.

 ### Single render:
 `render(file, { locals: {} })` : render template at `root/file` making the keys in `locals` available as arguments to the template